 -There’s also a section on plateaus and various strategies to break them.
 This can be a frequent occurrence with training clients, and instead of seeing them become frustrated at the plateau, it’s helpful to have a back pocket filled with methods to help them prevent stagnation.

 -Easy tips and strategies for portion control, building social support and overcoming barriers to exercise.

-Easy to study.
+-Easy to study.
 If you have internet access, you can read and study.
 I found the quizzes especially helpful.

-Similar to the PT course.
+-It’s similar to the PT course.
 While they obviously cover differing topics, some inherently overlap.
 I found that taking the PT course first set me up for success, especially regarding the fitness assessment chapter.

 -No apps.
 I really loved using the NASM apps to study for the PT exam.
 I would have found a WLS app to be helpful, especially since my broken bits of time are not always at home or with a laptop to view large documents.

 -Lots of memorization.
 I found a larger portion of this course to be focused on memorizing facts (what percentage of overweight Americans are classified as obese?) rather than learning concepts.
 For the PT test, it was helpful for me to get up and practice certain portions of the text, and for the WLS exam, I had to keep repeating key facts to myself to cement them into memory.

 All in all, I think it’s going to be an extremely helpful tool, especially since I can refer back to the text at any time!

 NASM Weight Loss Specialist Exam Study Tips

 If you’re studying for the WLS exam, here are some of the strategies that were helpful for me: